AgentMC/Sao19/Translate/En/Part5.md

 "You see...
 I also came from a noble family and I never had any doubts about the aristocracy system of the Human World until I met Kirito-senpai..."

 "But fathers of Ronye-san and Tiese-san were doing important work in the guard and the executive branch for a long time, did they not?
-It is entirely different from great aristocrats enjoying each day thanks to the forced hard labor of people living in their territory. "
+It is entirely different from great aristocrats enjoying each day thanks to the forced hard labor of people living in their territory."

 "............"